The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 The Best Barefoot Shoes for Kids

-Switching to unsupportive shoes with thin flexible soles can be a big change, and for some people it’s not advised to try it without professional assistance.
-While most otherwise-healthy individuals can adapt over time to barefoot and minimalist shoes, if you have the following you might consider working with a professional before trying it: Ehlers Danlos/severe hypermobility, rigid musculoskeletal deformities or any pre-existing foot condition, and peripheral neuropathy.
-In most cases it’s a not a question of whether it’s possible, but whether you are willing to stick with the process.
-Click here for a list of foot conditions and suggested treatments.
+Switching to unsupportive shoes with thin flexible soles can be a big change, and for some people it’s not advised to try it without professional/medical guidance.
+While most otherwise-healthy individuals can adapt over time to barefoot and minimalist shoes, if you have the following you might consider working with a professional:

-Here are a few professionals who do virtual consultations:
+Here are a few professionals who do virtual consultations and can advise you on your transition:

 Gait Happens